Sex Frequency Calculator

-This includes homosexual disputes such as those who got Athens' tyrant, Hipparchus, killed, and medieval Christian churches decorated with explicit sex scenes (here are some more graphical examples).
+This includes homosexual disputes such as those who got, and decorated with explicit sex scenes ( you may want to check some more ).
 So yeah, sex is, has been, and will most likely continue to be a big part of our history, beyond its reproductive function.

 And the reason?
-Well apart from the pure pleasure of it, most research seems to point in the same direction: good sex correlates with happiness.
-Sex is a very personal thing, but whether you experience it as a very intimate and sacred act or in a more fun and hedonistic way having good sexual life leads to a better overall life.
+Well apart from the pure pleasure of it, most research seems to point in the same direction:.
+Sex is a very personal thing, but whether you experience it as a very intimate and sacred act or in a more fun and hedonistic way .

 This naturally raises a lot of questions, in particular, what exactly is a "good sex life"?
 It is hard to know what that means in practical terms...
 Is more, better?
 Does it mean promiscuity, or maybe faithfulness?
 Is there a magic number of sexual intercourses for optimum happiness?
 These are difficult questions, and the answer is mostly "It depends", but let's elaborate on that.